Rounding it up

 Investing in cryptocurrency isn’t possible in a cash-based society, though, because buying Bitcoin, Ethereum, or any other crypto requires digital payment.

 Something to note, however, is that not all payment cards are accepted by major cryptocurrency exchanges.
-This means that having a card like your KOHO prepaid Visa, which is accepted by the majority of crypto exchanges is essential for taking advantage of all the cash-free investment options out there.
+This means that having a card like your KOHO prepaid Mastercard, which is accepted by the majority of crypto exchanges is essential for taking advantage of all the cash-free investment options out there.

 The future is cashless